-The last few years have been a rollercoaster, which I hope is finally running straight.
+The last few years have been a rollercoaster, which I hope is finally running straight and offering the children stability.
 The Grenade is now attending my old school, which was once a comprehensive but is now an academy.
 How things have changed since I attended school.
 It’s like learning a whole new language.
 I still have to say to myself that he is a ‘first year’ and then translate that into ‘year seven’.
 Over the years I have discussed on the blog his ‘special learning needs’ which have culminated in no formal diagnosis, other than hyper mobility.
 He definitely is an eccentric child, who needs a higher level of management than some.
 My house has to be run in a streamlined manner otherwise there is no way that he would stay on top of his homework and organise himself to keep up with the timetable.
 To be honest, I have found it exhausting as well because I know that if we drop one ball then it will have a domino effect and the house of cards will come tumbling down.

 This is definitely different to my own childhood where I was left entirely to my own devices to sink or swim at senior school.
 I was always independent and self managing although I am sure I would have excelled had I had the same level support I am currently giving my son.